 Which are the Top 5 Best ELSS Tax Saving Mutual Funds 2019?
 How to choose them for your tax saving as well as for long term growth?

-Recently I wrote a post Top 10 Best SIP Mutual Funds to invest in India in 2019.
+Recently I wrote a post Top 10 Best SIP Mutual Funds to invest in India in 2019 and Best Debt Mutual Funds to invest in 2019 India.
 In that post, I have not covered ELSS or Tax Saving Mutual Funds.
 Because yearly I used to write a separate for ELSS Funds.
 Hence, following the trend, I am writing this post.

 What are ELSS or Tax Saving Mutual Funds?